The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

+The intuition behind these results is the following.
+In the early 1960s, the corporate tax rate was high and tax depreciation policy was not accelerated as it was mimicking economic depreciation.
+As a result, the corporate tax wedge was well below one (around $0.72$) before the reform.
+Kennedy's tax cuts increased the wedge significantly (to around $0.84$), thus providing strong stimulus to the investment of c-corporations.
+Moreover, since around $75\%$ of economic activity was taking place in the c-corporate sector, the aggregate effect was less diluted than in 2017.

-To better understand how each factor (i.e. tax rate, tax depreciation, pass-through share, policy intervention) contributed to the outcomes reported in \autoref{Figure_Kennedy_Assessment}, I perform another counterfactual experiment.\\ First, I control for differences in the policy intervention by simulating the exact same reform in both 1961 and 2017: an unanticipated permanent reduction in the corporate tax rate by $10\%$.
+To better understand how each factor (i.e. tax rate, tax depreciation, pass-through share, policy intervention) contributed to the outcomes reported in \autoref{Figure_Kennedy_Assessment}, I perform another counterfactual experiment.
+First, I control for differences in policy interventions by simulating the exact same reform in both 1961 and 2017: an unanticipated permanent reduction in the corporate tax rate by $10\%$.
 Then, I start from the calibration for 2017 and simulate the reform after changing one of the tax rate, tax depreciation rate and pass-through share at a time.
 So, for example, I take the calibration for 2017, set the tax depreciation rate equal to that in 1961, and simulate the reform.
 I repeat the same for the tax rate and the pass-through share.
-The results are reported in \autoref{Figure_Kennedy_Decomposition}.\\ The exercise shows that differences in tax depreciation policy between the early 1960s and 2017 account for most of the difference in the macroeconomic response to the reform.
+The results are reported in \autoref{Figure_Kennedy_Decomposition}.

+The exercise shows that differences in tax depreciation policy between the early 1960s and 2017 account for most of the difference in the macroeconomic response to the reform.
 Looking at long-run changes, differences in pre-reform corporate tax rates and in the pre-reform share of pass-through businesses contribute similarly to the difference between the two reforms.
 The interaction between these three factors, instead, can be assessed by looking at the difference between the first and the second vertical bar for each variable.
 For example, under the 1961 calibration, the long-run investment response is $+14.24\%$, while the response under the 2017 calibration with each factor introduced at a time is only $+8.39\%$, which implies an interaction effect of $+5.85\%$.